- Home

 For example, the Energy Saving Trust says that, if you live in Great Britain, fitting your hot water cylinder with an insulating jacket can save you £40 per year, which is enough to cover the initial cost of the jacket.
 This goes up to £45 if you live in Northern Ireland.

-The same savings are true for draught-proofing your windows and doors.
-Plus, these tasks are easy to do without paying for a professional.
+The same savings apply to draught-proofing your windows and doors.
+Plus, these tasks are easy to do without a professional.

-Other places to think about insulation if you don’t have it already include walls, lofts, floors, pipes, and radiators.
+Other places to consider insulation include walls, lofts, floors, pipes, and radiators.

 For more information on insulating your home – and advice on how to do it – head over to the Energy Saving Trust website.

-Another simple but effective way to make your home more environmentally friendly is installing a water butt.
-These can harvest rainwater to use for tasks like watering our gardens, washing our cars, and even cleaning outdoor areas like patios.
+Another simple but effective way to make your home more environmentally friendly is to install a water butt.
+These can harvest rainwater for tasks like watering gardens, washing cars, and cleaning outdoor areas like patios.

 Not only can water butts save us money on water bills, but they can also help conserve our natural water supplies, which are under increasing pressure from population growth and climate change.

 What’s more, installing a water butt is relatively simple for those with a little DIY knowledge, and Checkatrade estimates that you can get a basic one for as little as £70.
-This guide from B&Q will take you through all the materials and tools, and how to do it.
+This guide from B&Q will take you through the installation and the materials and tools required.

 Other ways to help conserve water in the garden include using a watering can instead of a sprinkler and fitting a trigger nozzle to your hose.
 According to Waterwise, hoses and sprinklers can use 1,000 litres per hour.
 That’s more than 12 full baths.